pippinbarr/SNAKISMS/process/SNAKES.md

 ***everything behaves randomly according to its ‘nature’, maybe on some cycle***

 ### Determinist
 An easy one I think… a pre-mapped set of moves and outcomes that just plays itself each time you go through.
 No input from the player.
+Apple positioning needs to be determinist too.

 ***no input, always the same sequence (though see anarchist…)***